Key Takeaways

 Beyond eligibility, there are additional intended parent qualifications California families must meet:

-- Financial Preparedness – Ability to cover compensation, legal fees, and medical expenses.
+- Financial Preparedness – Ability to cover compensation, legal feesAttorney costs associated with contract creation and court filings., and medical expenses.

 - Medical Records – Documentation showing inability to carry a pregnancy or fertility challenges.